langchain-ai/langgraph-example/README.md

 The API reference is available at `http://localhost:8123/docs` when running locally.
 You can preview it here: [API Reference](https://langchain-ai.github.io/langgraph-example/).

+## Server configuration

+To configure throughput you can use the env vars N_WORKERS (default 2) and N_JOBS_PER_WORKER (default 5).
+Throughput for background runs is the product of the two, so by default at most 10 runs can be running at any one time.

 ## UI

 Part of LangGraph API includes a UI for interacting with created agents.